 Why are we having this discussion?
 Because for the last few months (or years?)
 I’ve seen men attacked, demeaned, and belittled because they were born with, heaven forbid, a penis.
 And testosterone.
 Somehow, it’s believed, their inherent nature is to attack and hurt the women around them.
 I’ll also add that I’ve seen women attacked, demeaned, and belittled because they were born with, heaven forbid, a vagina.
 And estrogen.
 Glory be, these creatures have periods!
 I’m going off on a tangent here.

 Point is, so much time has been spent tearing down the opposite sex and so little time has been spent actually looking for the positive qualities, that many men and women have never learned, have forgotten, or are forgetting how to value themselves for the glorious creation that they are.
+It’s created a very real battle of the sexes.
 That, to me, is incredibly sad.
 How can we have a world of love and support if it’s not even acceptable to love ourselves for who we are?

 The short answer: we can’t.